Vengeance (2001): Main event

 This was followed by the second tournament match pitting Chris Jericho and The Rock for the World Championship.
 The two exchanged many holds and reversals in the beginning.
 Jericho hit a spinning heel kick, and a missile dropkick.
-Jericho knocked The Rock's head into the steel ring steps, and hit a flying back elbow.
+Jericho knocked The Rock's head into the steel ring steps and hit a flying back elbow.
 The Rock came back with a flying clothesline.
 Jericho applied a sleeper hold but The Rock fought out of it.
 Jericho then hit a one-handed bulldog and a Lionsault.
 Jericho went to the top rope, but The Rock crotched him on the top.
-The Rock tried a Superplex but Jericho knocked him down, and hit a flying crossbody, but The Rock rolled through for a near-fall.
+The Rock tried a Superplex but Jericho knocked him down and hit a flying crossbody, but The Rock rolled through for a near-fall.
 Jericho continued attacking The Rock, but The Rock sent Jericho's head into the ringpost.
 Jericho fell to the outside where he dropped The Rock onto the barricade, and catapulted him into the ringpost.
-Jericho then tried to hit a Rock Bottom through the announce table, but The Rock reversed it into a People's DDT through the table.
+Jericho then tried to hit a Rock Bottom through the broadcast desk, but The Rock reversed it into a People's DDT through the table.
 The Rock threw Jericho into the ring and set him up for a Rock Bottom, but Jericho countered it into a Breakdown.
 He set The Rock up for the People's Elbow, but The Rock caught his legs, and tried to apply a Sharpshooter on Jericho, but Jericho reversed it into his own Sharpshooter.
 The Rock got to the ropes to break the hold.
 Jericho then attempted the Walls of Jericho, but The Rock countered it into a roll-up for a near-fall.
-The Rock hit a Rock Bottom, as Mr. McMahon came down to ringside.
+The Rock hit a Rock Bottom, as Mr. McMahon came down to the ringside.
 The Rock went for the pinfall but McMahon distracted the referee.
-The Rock hit McMahon, and hit a Spinebuster on Jericho.
+The Rock hit McMahon and hit a Spinebuster on Jericho.
 He brought McMahon into the ring and hit Jericho with a People's Elbow.
 The Rock attacked McMahon and, while the referee checked McMahon, Jericho hit a low blow and a Rock Bottom to win the match, and the title.